Senior Lecturer on Health Management

 Laurie Samuels Pascal, MBA, MPH

-Previously she was Vice President of Business Development & Planning and Vice President of Radiology at Beth Israel Deaconess Medical Center, a Harvard Medical School affiliate.
-She formerly held senior executive positions at Tufts Health Plan, BankBoston, and Pine Manor College.
-She began her career at the Ohio Department of Health and the US Public Health Service.
+Previously Ms. Pascal served as Vice President of Business Development & Planning and Vice President of Radiology for Beth Israel Deaconess Medical Center.
+She previously held senior executive positions at Tufts Health Plan, BankBoston and Pine Manor College.
+She is on the Boards of Trustees of Lasell University and Goddard House Assisted Living, and is a member of the Harvard Pilgrim Health Care Ethics Advisory Group.